AdiRileyArtist/adirileyartist.github.io/current-projects.md

 <p>Rock and Troll are a band that plays in one of the taverns in the city.</p>

 <blockquote>
-<p>"I think I've done too much head-banging, now I have a cracking headache!!"
-Rock</p>
+<p>"I think I've done too much head-banging, now I have a cracking headache!!"</p>
 </blockquote>

 <center><img src="/images/CharacterDesigns/CityGuard.jpg" class="image" width="500px"></center>

-<p>A friend of Wadsworth's and also another member of the City Guard</p>
+<p>A possible friend for Wadsworth and also another member of the City Guard</p>

 <center><img src="/images/CharacterDesigns/RottonFishRalphl.jpg" class="image" width="500px"></center>

-<p>Idea for the fish person pirate captain, was thinking of possibly doing a parrot fish instead of a bird.</p>
+<p>Idea for the fishperson pirate captain, was thinking of possibly doing a parrot fish instead of a bird.</p>

 <blockquote>
- <p>"I hate these damn landlubbers!"
-Captain "Rotton Fish" Ralph</p>
+ <p>"I hate these damn landlubbers!"</p>
 </blockquote>

 <center><img src="/images/CharacterDesigns/FirstMateBubblehead.jpg" class="image" width="500px"></center>